StevenBtw/aoc_helper/readme.md

 # 🎄 Advent of Code Helper

 One of the challenges of OaC is to break the problem down into smaller manageble parts.
-One easy "problem" that is the same for each day is copying the input, creating a test case based on te problem text and copy paste submitting solutions.
+One easy "problem" that is the same for each day is copying the input, creating a test case based on the problem text and copy paste submitting solutions.
 This helper script takes the boring stuff out of Advent of Code.
 No more manual copy-pasting or browser switching just full problem-solving focus.
 This will probably also significantly speed up your submissions.

 ## ✨ Features